elastic/integrations/packages/apache_spark/docs/README.md

 ## Compatibility

-This module has been tested against `Apache Spark version 3.2.0`
+This integration has been tested against `Apache Spark version 3.2.0`

 ## Requirements